-- Conduct a thorough assessment of the current risk approach for each asset, including safety risks, structural integrity, environmental factors and the likelihood of failure or deterioration. - Identify key risks and categorise risks based on likelihood and consequence (e.g. safety hazards, traffic disruptions, asset degradation).
+- Conduct a thorough assessment of the current risk approach for each asset including safety risks, structural integrity, environmental factors, and the likelihood of failure or deterioration - Identify key risks and categorise risks based on likelihood and consequence (e.g., safety hazards, traffic disruptions, asset degradation)

-- Define and validate specific MSLs for each risk category, covering condition of infrastructure, safety standards and maintenance response times. - Update guidance and incorporate MSLs into the updated CoP.
+- Define and validate specific Minimum Service Levels (MSLs) for each risk category covering condition of infrastructure, safety standards and maintenance response times - Update guidance and incorporate MSLs into updated CoP

-8.2.5 Work package 4 - Document definition and scope
+4.2.5 Work package 4 - Document definition and scope

-To develop an updated document definition, scope and audit and update all references, hyperlinks and structural elements of the CoP, ensuring that the revised document is current, navigable and fully scoped for future use.
+To develop an updated document definition, scope and audit and update all references, hyperlinks, and structural elements of the CoP, ensuring that the revised document is current, navigable, and fully scoped for future use.

-Many stakeholders noted that the extensive references were useful but it is important that they are kept up to date.
+Many stakeholders noted that the extensive references were useful but important that they are kept up to date.
 Many links were found to no longer work or refer to an outdated document.

 - Clearly outline the objectives of the updated CoP.
-This includes deciding whether the update is a complete overhaul or focused on specific sections. - Create a clear outline for the updated CoP with sections for each topic. - Identify and document all hyperlinks in the CoP. - Test each link to determine which ones are broken or lead to outdated or irrelevant resources. - Find the most current version of each referenced document, guideline, legislation or standard and replace outdated links with the updated ones. - Review whether to add references to other documents not currently linked to in the CoP.
+This includes deciding whether the update is a complete overhaul or focused on specific sections. - Create a clear outline for the updated code with sections for each topic - Identify and document all hyperlinks in the CoP - Test each link to determine which ones are broken or lead to outdated or irrelevant resources - Find updated versions ensuring the most current version of each referenced document, guideline, legislation, or standard and replace outdated links with the updated ones - Review the need to add references to new documents not currently linked in the CoP

-8.2.6 Work package 5 - CoP update
+4.2.6 Work package 5 - CoP update

-To deliver the full technical update of the CoP, including new content development, revisions to existing sections, integration of stakeholder input, legal alignment and final publication.
+To deliver the full technical update of the CoP, including new content development, revisions to existing sections, integration of stakeholder input, legal alignment, and final publication.

-- Where possible, identify authors in the working groups, UKRLG board or sub-boards to develop specific sections of the CoP.
-Where not possible, identify authors in the industry best placed to develop particular sections and establish contracting mechanisms if required. - Identify dependencies and define processes to ensure guidance is consistent. - Complete a first draft of updated sections and compile updated sections into a first draft of the updated CoP. - Share the draft with stakeholders and the wider community for review.
-Gather their feedback on clarity, relevance and comprehensiveness. - Ensure that the CoP aligns with the current legal framework and regulatory requirements.
+- Where possible, identify authors in the working groups / UKRLG board / sub-boards to develop specific sections of the CoP.
+Where not possible identify authors in industry best placed to author particular sections and establish contracting mechanisms if required - Identify dependencies and define process to ensure guidance is consistent

-- Refine the draft CoP based on the feedback received during the document review and seek approval for publication from key stakeholders. - Review the executive summaries developed in WP2 to ensure they remain relevant and up to date. - Publish the approved CoP through appropriate channels and disseminate it.
+- Complete first draft of updated sections and compile updated sections into first draft of updated CoP - Share the draft with stakeholders and the wider community for review.
+Gather their feedback on clarity, relevance, and comprehensiveness - Ensure that the code aligns with the current legal framework and regulatory requirements - Refine the draft code based on the feedback received during the document review and seek approval for publication from key stakeholders - Review executive summaries developed in WP2 to ensure they remain relevant and up to date - Publish approved CoP through appropriate channels and disseminate

-8.2.7 Work package 6 - Training and implementation
+4.2.7 Work package 6 - Training and implementation

-To develop a comprehensive training and support package (including toolkits, case studies, FAQs and videos) that enables effective adoption of the CoP across diverse user groups.
+To develop a comprehensive training and support package (including toolkits, case studies, FAQs, and videos) that enables effective adoption of the CoP across diverse user groups.